Sofatraining/liepstypo3defaults/README.md

-# Sitepackage for the project "LIEPS TYPO3 Defaults"
+# Sitepackage for "TYPO3 Defaults"
-## TYPO3 10.4 LTS
+## TYPO3 10.4 LTS with branch 11.5 LTS

 ### CHANGELOG